patelrohanv/patelrohanv.blog/posts/dva-c01-studying-sqs.md

 * launch RDS within Elastic Beanstalk

   * launch RDS instance from Elastic Beanstalk console
-  * RDS is created within the Elastic Beanstalk enviroment
+  * RDS is created within the Elastic Beanstalk environment
   * **terminating the environment terminates the database**
   * useful for dev/testing - inflexible
   * no need to configure security groups